gofr-dev/gofr/examples/using-publisher/readme.md

 # Publisher Example

-This example in GoFr demonstrates a simple Publisher that publishes to the given topic when an http request is made to it's matching route.
+This GoFr example demonstrates a simple Publisher that publishes to the given topic when an http request is made to it's matching route.

 ### To run the example follow the below steps: